Cara Rooney: Illustrator & Plaything Maker

 Working for Alzheimer Scotland

 I started my job with Alzheimer Scotland in 2017.
-I had some volunteering experience working with patients with dementia, and so when a job came up, I went for it!
-I worked in their day service for three years alongside my studies until 2020 when the pandemic hit.
+I worked in their day service for three years alongside my studies until 2020, when the pandemic hit.
 When everyone was isolating in their homes, we switched to doing telephone support and began phoning people to make sure they were okay.
 As it went on for longer, we realised we had to adapt the services we were providing into a digital format and began hosting music groups and chair exercises over video calls.

-I was furloughed for a few months and, when I came back, my manager was keen to use the skills I had developed at art college to create an activity group for therapeutic support for people with dementia and their carers.
-I developed a Creative Christmas workshop where each individual chose a place they loved, and I found a snowy photo of it and drew it out on a canvas before delivering it to their door with some art supplies.
-During weekly sessions on Microsoft Teams, I’d then show some painting inspiration, with emphasis on work which was about enjoying the process rather than a perfect final result, and we would sit and paint together virtually.
+My manager was keen to use the skills I had developed at art college to create an activity group for therapeutic support for people with dementia and their carers.
+I developed a Creative Christmas workshop: each individual chose a place they loved, then I found a snowy photo of it and drew it out on a canvas before delivering it to their door with some art supplies.
+During weekly sessions over video call, I’d lead painting workshops with an emphasis on enjoying the process rather than aiming for a perfect final result.

-“A lot of these people didn’t even have access to laptops before the pandemic, so explaining things like spam folders and mute buttons has been tricky but so rewarding.”
+“Explaining things like spam folders and mute buttons has been tricky, but so rewarding.”

 - Cara Rooney